 Work with the board of the Cooperative Research Centre (CRC) for Developing Northern Australia to establish an early funding round for projects, create a work stream focused on strengthening the role of our northern cities and regions as global leaders in agriculture, food and tropical health and gateways to the Asian economy and work with stakeholders to identify a location for its headquarters in Townsville.

-Led by the Commonwealth Government, CRC for Developing Northern Australia.
+Led by the Australian Government through the CRC for Developing Northern Australia.